-American Apparel created an AR app that allows customers to scan signs in the store and gather product information, including color options, pricing, and customer reviews.
+American Apparel created an Augmented Reality App that allows customers to scan signs in the store and gather product information, including color options, pricing, and customer reviews.

 Retailers can use this technology in multiple other ways that will help them increase revenue and boost customer experience.

-- Retailers can use AR to merge virtual selling space with their physical ones, overcoming physical barriers, cost-effectively.
+- Retailers can use Augmented Reality to merge virtual selling space with their physical ones, overcoming physical barriers, cost-effectively.
 For example, retailers could change the look of an environment and renew the product selection on display or add a window where there is none in their store.

-- Retailers can use AR to display more stock that cannot fit into their limited selling space and can finally compete on product selection with brands with more space.
+- Retailers can use Augmented Reality to display more stock that cannot fit into their limited selling space and can finally compete on product selection with brands with more space.

 - Indoor Navigation using AR and geolocation can prove to be very useful to guide consumers to their desired retailer in a mall.
 Huge retail stores can use indoor navigation within the store to guide consumers to the shelf which contains their desired product.
 AR can also help with shelf identification, for example, to check the status of store aisles, providing warnings if an item is misplaced.